-When the liquidity crisis or insolvency of an individual bank is transmitted to other banks via the network effect,7 public functions provided by the banking system, such as the settlement system, will be paralyzed, resulting in massive social losses.
+as the settlement system, will be paralyzed, resulting in massive social losses.
 There is a negative externality here in that such a possibility has not been taken into account by the management of individual banks.
-While negative externality exists more or less in any industry, it is of particular significance in the banking industry in two ways8: risk is liable to be transmitted, since a bank's balance sheet is highly leveraged both liquidity wise and solvency wise, and the social cost becomes large once such risk is transmitted.
+While negative externality exists more or less in any industry, it is of particular significance in the banking industry in two ways: risk is liable to be transmitted, since a bank's balance sheet is highly leveraged in terms of both liquidity and solvency, and the social cost becomes large once such risk is transmitted.

-2.3 Four Risks Which Materialize as a Result of Market Failure
+C. Four Risks That Materialize as a Result of Market Failure

-If public intervention is not exercised to deal with the above mentioned market failure, four risks are likely to materialize: (a) small-depositors may incur losses due to bank failure, (b) a solvent bank may fail due to a temporary liquidity shortage such as a bank run, (c) the liquidity shortage may be contagious (systemic liquidity risk), and (d) contagious insolvency may arise (systemic solvency risk).
+If public intervention is not exercised to deal with the above-mentioned market failure, four risks are likely to materialize: (a) small-lot depositors may incur losses due to bank failure, (b) a solvent bank may fail due to a temporary liquidity shortage such as a bank run, (c) the liquidity shortage may be contagious (systemic liquidity risk), and (d) contagious insolvency may arise (systemic solvency risk).
 Of these, (c) and (d) are significant in that they could impair the stability of the entire banking system.